 Jenny was the BC government’s lead in developing the Vancouver Agreement, a ground-breaking initiative promoting health, safety and well-being in the Downtown Eastside.
 Re-elected as an MLA in 2001, 2005, 2009 and 2013, Jenny’s work on behalf of our community has consistently been recognized by East Vancouver voters.

 Her tireless efforts were recognized once again in 2015, when Van East residents voted overwhelmingly to send her to Ottawa, to continue the fight for a Canada where no one is left behind.
-She currently serves as the NDP’s Critic for Immigration, Refugees and Citizenship, as well as Critic for Multiculturalism.
-She serves as Vice-Chair of the Standing Committee on Citizenship and Immigration.
+She currently serves as the NDP’s Critic for Immigration, Refugees, Citizenship and Housing, as well as Deputy Critic for Health.

 From the community to the BC Legislature to the House of Commons, Jenny has made a difference in the lives of people in Vancouver East.
 Standing on the shoulders of the people before her, she is continuing to build a multicultural society where everyone, no matter who you are and where you come from, has the opportunity to succeed—a Canada where social, economic, and environmental justice will always prevail.